 The University Honors Program prepares you for a rewarding professional life after graduation.
 We foster a culture of research, responsibility, and self-reliance that will shape you as a citizen and community member.
 Once again, welcome!

 Admission to Honors

-Students become eligible for the Honors Program in a variety of ways.
-A student can enter Otterbein as an Honors student by meeting one of the following criteria:
+Students are eligible for the Honors Program by meeting one of the following criteria: